 On your way back to the airport in Athens, stop by Mystras.
 Mystras was a powerful capital during the time of the Byzantine Empire and was later abandoned in the 1800s as present-day Sparta was built.
 Spend a few hours exploring the ruins and well-preserved frescoes in the churches.

-Are there any stops you would add to this 9 day Greece itinerary?
+Are there any stops you would add to this 9-day mainland Greece itinerary?
 Comment below!